ykosysbiolab/VPRscore/README.md

   - Indexed with samtools faidx

 - CADD tsv.gz (for annotation integration)
-  - Download from the official CADD website: https://cadd.gs.washington.edu/download
+  - Download whole_genome_SNVs.tsv.gz and whole_genome_SNVs.tsv.gz.tbi from the official CADD website: https://cadd.gs.washington.edu/download
   - Use the file matching your genome build (e.g. "All possible SNVs of GRCh38/hg38" for hg38)

 - Target region BED file